A Survey on Session-based Recommender Systems: Classification and Comparison of SBRS Approaches

 Generally speaking, conventional SBRS approaches are relatively simple, straightforward, and easy to understand and implement.
 Although simple, they are effective in some cases, especially on those simple datasets where the dependencies within or between sessions are obvious and easy to model and capture.
 Particularly, in a study by Ludewig et al. \cite{ludewig2019performance}, KNN-based approaches, e.g., session-KNN, have achieved superior recommendation accuracies even compared with some deep neural network based approaches, e.g., GRU4Rec, in much less running time on some e-commerce datasets including RETAIL, DIGI\footnote{https://www.dropbox.com/sh/n281js5mgsvao6s/AADQbYxSFVPCun5DfwtsSxeda?dl=0}.
 In contrast, deep neural network based approaches are usually relatively complex, involve complicated and multi-layer network architecture and often require extensive computing.
 They are generally believed to be more powerful to comprehensively model and capture the complex dependencies, e.g., long-term or high-order dependencies, embedded in complex datasets, e.g., imbalanced or sparse datasets, for more accurate SBR \cite{zhang2019deep}.
 The superiority of deep neural network based approaches has been verified by a variety of works in recent years, e.g., \cite{hidasi2015session, yu2016dynamic, you2019hierarchical}.
 In general, latent representation based approaches are a bit more complicated than conventional approaches but less complicated than deep neural network based approaches.
 Unlike deep neural network based approaches, they usually do not involve a deep network architectures, leading to relatively low computation cost.
 However, benefiting from their efficient and effective representation learning, they sometimes perform very well.
 In some studies \cite{liu2018stamp,wang2018attention}, latent representation based approaches can outperform not only some conventional approaches, e.g., Markov chain based approaches \cite{rendle2010factorizing}, but also some deep neural network based ones, e.g., RNN-based approaches \cite{hidasi2015session}.

 As introduced in Section \ref{SBRS}, the work mechanism of SBRSs is to learn the comprehensive dependencies to guide the subsequent recommendations.
 Therefore, learning dependencies in session data is the key computation task in an SBRS.
 In addition, recall that most of the challenges in SBRSs can be abstracted to learn the various types of dependencies, e.g., high-order dependencies, embedded in different types of session data, e.g., long sessions, as illustrated in Section \ref{challenge}.
-Therefore, in order to have a better understanding of how each class of approaches can benefit completing the key computation task and addressing the main challenges in the field of SBRSs, Table \ref{tab:dependency} compares all the 14 atomic classes of approaches regarding the type of dependencies they can learn.
+Therefore, in order to have a better understanding of how each class of approaches can benefit completing the key computation task and addressing the main challenges in the field of SBRSs, Table \ref{tab:dependency} compares all the 15 atomic classes of approaches regarding the type of dependencies they can learn.
 For example, the fourth row in Table \ref{tab:dependency} means that Markov chain based approaches mainly capture sequential, short-term, first-order and pointwise dependencies in session data for recommendations.
+First-order dependency and pointwise dependency refer to the dependency between any two adjacent interactions and that between any pair of interactions, respectively.